grimeco/basicjava/README.md

 La documentation est disponible sur le site [grimeco](https://grimeco.fr)

 The Basilic language is a procedural language aiming to offer a simple syntax similar to that of the Basic language, but making it possible to exploit all the resources available in the Java language.
 Basilic is implemented as a scripting language.
-A "compiler" translates basil code into java code.
+A "compiler" translates basilic code into java code.

 The documentation is available on the [grimeco](https://grimeco.fr) website